javastraat/WioTermial/MQTT-Json-Viewer/README.md

 Basic Usage : Use Wio Terminal to see MQTT Data

 Extended usage :
-Use Wio Terminal to see lastheard data (DMR) on radioamateur Brandmeister network.
+Use Wio Terminal to see lastheard data (DMR) on radioamateur Brandmeister network.<br>
 Use Wio Terminal to see Domoticz data from domoticz/out.

 <hr>

-Components:
+Components added to code:
 -MQTT example
 https://github.com/salmanfarisvp/Wio-Terminal-MQTT